FIVE MOST SURPRISING FINDS

 Calculated from Selig Center, 2021; McKinsey Global Institute, 2021

 The target for Years 1–2 is to move that number to 10%.
-That single shift — redirecting 7.2 percentage points of existing spending, roughly $130 billion per year — would represent the largest voluntary economic reallocation in American history, and it would require:
+That single shift — redirecting 7.2 percentage points of existing spending, roughly $130 billion per year — would be the largest voluntary economic reallocation in American history.
+It would require the following.

 This is not a boycott.
 Boycotts are temporary, reactive, and dependent on white institutional response.
-This is a purchasing preference, and it is precisely what every other economically successful ethnic group in America has practiced for generations.
+This is a purchasing preference.
+It is exactly what every other economically successful ethnic group in America has practiced for generations.
 Korean Americans buy from Korean-owned businesses.
 Chinese Americans bank at Chinese-owned banks.
 Jewish Americans support Jewish-owned enterprises through networks and institutions refined over centuries (Portes & Sensenbrenner, American Journal of Sociology, 1993).

 Black Consumer Spending on Black-Owned Businesses